Stars (professional wrestling): New Blood series (2022–present)

-New Japan Pro Wrestling (2020-present)
+New Japan Pro Wrestling (2020–present)

 Due to Stardom's relationship with New Japan Pro Wrestling, various of the unit's members are often competing in the latter's promotion events.
 On January 4, 2020, at Wrestle Kingdom 14, Mayu Iwatani teamed up with Arisa Hoshiki to defeat Hana Kimura and Giulia.
 On January 5, 2021, at Wrestle Kingdom 15, Iwatani teamed up with Tam Nakano in a losing effort against Alto Livello Kabaliwan (Giulia and Syuri).
 On January 5, 2022, at Wrestle Kingdom 16, Iwatani teamed up with Starlight Kid in a losing effort against Tam Nakano and Saya Kamitani.
-At Rumble on 44th Street on October 28, 2022, Iwatani successfully defended the SWA World Championship against KiLynn King.
 At Historic X-Over on November 20, 2022, Saya Iida, Hanan, Koguma and Momo Kohgo competed in the Stardom Rambo, while Mayu Iwatani unsuccessfully challenged Kairi in the finals of the inaugural IWGP Women's Championship.

+On April 23, 2023, at All Star Grand Queendom, Iwatani captured the IWGP Women's Championship by defeating Mercedes Moné.